viamrobotics/docs/docs/use-cases/configure.md

 {{<gif webm_src="/manage/control.webm" mp4_src="/manage/control.mp4" alt="The Viam app Control tab with a control panel for each component.
 The panel for a DC motor is clicked, expanding to show power controls." max-width="400px" class="fill alignleft">}}
 **4. Test your components**

-When you configure a component, a remote control panel is generated for it in the **Control** tab of the Viam app.
+When you configure a component, a remote control panel is generated for it in the **CONTROL** tab of the Viam app.
 With the panels, you can drive motors at different speeds, view your camera feeds, see sensor readings, and generally test the basic functionality of your machine before you've even written any code.

 {{< /tablestep >}}